Geography of Luxembourg

-The topography of the country is divided very clearly between the hilly Oesling of the northern third of the Grand Duchy and the flat Gutland, which occupies the southern two-thirds.
+The topography of the country is divided very clearly between the hilly Éislek of the northern third of the Grand Duchy and the flat Gutland, which occupies the southern two-thirds.
 The country's longest river is the Sauer, which is a tributary of the Moselle, the basin of which includes almost all of Luxembourg's area.
 Other major rivers include the Alzette in the south and the Wiltz in the north.

 The capital, and by far the largest city, is Luxembourg City, which is located in the Gutland, as are most of the country's main population centres, including Esch-sur-Alzette, Dudelange, and Differdange.
 Besides Luxembourg City, the other main towns are primarily located in the southern Red Lands region, which lines the border between Luxembourg and France to the south.

 Physical geography

 Topography

 Despite its small size, Luxembourg has a varied topography, with two main features to its landscape.
 The northern section of the country is formed by part of the plateau of the Ardennes, where the mountain heights range from 450 to 560 m.
 The rest of the country is made up of undulating countryside with broad valleys.
 The capital, Luxembourg City, is located in the southern part of the country.